darktable-org/dtdocs/content/module-reference/processing-modules/vignetting.md

 # module controls

 scale
-: The radius of the vignetting area
+: The radius of the vignetting area.

 fall-off strength
 : The progressiveness of the fall-off.
-Higher values will cause a steeper transition.
+Higher values cause a steeper transition.

 brightness
 : The intensity of brightening (positive values) or darkening (negative values).